isomerpages/isomerpages-template/_events/test.md

 breadcrumb: Test Event
 title: Test Event
 ---
-The `layout` of this page is `simple-page`.
+The `layout` of this page is `page`.
 Below is a set of accordions that is in the markdown itself.

 {% accordion Title title title %}
 This is some text.